• Search All Scholarships

 A scholarship cover letter gives you an opportunity to highlight your academic accomplishments and academic record and persuade the reviewing committee that you are a great candidate for the scholarship.
 Providing more information about you lets them get to know your personality and adds details to your application.

-9. How To Write a Scholarship Application Letter (With Template)
+11. How to Write a Good Scholarship Application Letter (6 PDF Sample

 A scholarship cover letter highlights your skills, academic qualifications, and other credentials that help you stand out as a grant applicant.
 It typically accompanies your resume and grades transcript when you apply for a grant.
 The letter gives you the opportunity to discuss your post-secondary plans and how the scholarship award may help ...